-After completing your FAFSA, check the latest information and status of your financial aid application by logging in to the BC Financial Aid Portal.
+After completing your FAFSA or WASFA, check the latest information and status of your financial aid application by logging in to the BC Financial Aid Portal.
 This portal is available to you anytime, 24/7.

 Log-in tip: If your BC PIN begins with a zero, don’t include the zero when logging in.
 The portal cannot handle PINS with leading zeros.